Welcome to the first in our series of Gadget Doctors, where we answer the exasperated cries of a long-suffering tech fan.

 A free download for iPhone, Android, PC and Mac, it works the same way as a Sonos setup with support for thousands of devices.

 The only downside?
 It’s a little pernickety at times.

 2) Get these on the cheap

 1) Pick up a Chromecast Audio

 Got a perfectly good speaker hanging around that can’t connect to Wi-Fi?
-Chromecast Audio is the answer, mainly because it’s dirt cheap and supports Google Cast.
+Chromecast Audio is the answer, mainly because it’s dirt cheap and supports both Spotify Connect and Google Cast.

 Just plug it into the speaker’s analogue output, link it to the Google Home app and you’re all sorted.

 A simpler, less polished alternative to the Chromecast Audio, the Logitech Bluetooth Audio Receiver basically adds wireless smarts to any speaker.

 Then you simply pair that speaker with your phone, tablet or laptop.
 So long as you’re OK with flitting between speakers in a settings menu, this does the job just fine.

 This is only really an option if at least a couple of your existing speakers are compatible with Apple’s wireless AirPlay standard – so you’ve essentially got half a multiroom setup in place already.